 The minimum bet is nice and easy at just £0.10p – so anyone can deposit and have some fun, but when it comes to payout limits, this is one area where Unibet could really flex its financial muscles.

 They don’t seem to, however, which is surprising given how impressive they have been so far.
-For top sporting events such as football and horse racing you can win up to £250,000 which is a quarter of what some of their competitors offer.
+For football max winnings is £1M, in line with other big sportsbooks, but for other top sporting events such as horse racing you can win up to £100,000 which is a lot less compared to what some of their competitors offer.
 For most this will make little to no difference but if you bet high amounts you might be a bit miffed.

 Fortunately, the operator won't let you stake more than you can win.
 If your stake is above their maximum limit it will be displayed on the betslip where you will be given the option to either reduce your wager or request that the entire bet is accepted at which point your bet will be referred to a trader.
 Not everywhere does this which is extra points for Unibet.